paypal/InnerSourceCommons/events/isc-spring-2019.md

 * Network, network, network!
 The InnerSource Commons is an excellent place to network with likeminded people, all of whom are passionate about making InnerSource a success in their respective organizations!

 ### Venue
+This Summit is hosted by the National University of Ireland, Galway (NUIG) at the North Campus in the J.E Cairnes Building.
+A full interactive campus map is also available at: https://www.nuigalway.ie/campus-map/

 ### Travel and Transit

+Three proximate Airports of choice are as follows:

+1. Shannon Airport

+The airport serves flights from north America and Continental Europe.
+The Airport is of particular ease to traffic from the USA with pre-clearance services provided by US Customs.
+Most of the major European Hubs ranging from Frankfurt, Heathrow and Schipol provide regular flight services across major carriers.
+Shannon Airport has a bus service from the front door of the Airport Terminal Serving Galway City.
+The bus journey from the airport varies with Express journeys taking 1 Hour 30 Minutes approx. Car Rental Services are available.
+Train services are available from Limerick City which can be accessed by bus.

+2. Dublin

+Dublin is the main national airport and enjoys access from all major worldwide hubs.
+Bus access is available to Galway from public bus services and private operators such as GoBus and CityLink.
+Car rental services are available.
+The Galway train is accessible bus bus to Heuston Station.
+Regular trains to Galway leave from Heuston Station.

+3. Knock

+Knock Airport is north of Galway City and can be accessed by bus services.
+It is a small regional airport.
+However, it has regular flight access from the UK, Spain and some limited continental airports.
+Car Rental Services are available.
+Train services can only be accessed by bus and are not direct.

 ### Hotels
+Galway Features a Number of Hotels that are proximate to the University.
+Attendees are encouraged to book early.
+Local options Include, Hotels, Guesthouses, Air B&B and Hostels.
+If attendees are booking late or experience difficulties booking please contact the organisers and alternative room provision can be arranged.

+* Maldron Hotel Sandy Road (Five Minutes Taxi Journey from J.E Cairnes School): https://www.maldronhotelsandyroadgalway.com/
+* Salthill Hotel (Ten Minutes Taxi Journey from J.E Cairnes School): https://www.salthillhotel.com/
+* Jurys Inn, Galway (Within several minutes walk of the South Campus): https://www.jurysinns.com/hotels/galway
+* Asgard Guesthouse (Ten Minutes Taxi Journey from J.E Cairnes School)

+Other Hotels & Hostels in Galway City:
+* Raddison Blu Hotel
+* Park House Hotel
+* Meyrick Hotel
+* House Hotel
+* Imperial Hotel
+* Connacht Hotel
+* Snoozles Hostel Galway
+* The Nest Boutique Hostel

 ### [Code of Conduct](/InnerSourceCommons/events/conduct/)